Roger-luo/Jieko.jl/README.md

 [![][docs-stable-img]][docs-stable-url]
 [![][docs-dev-img]][docs-dev-url]

-Documentation as interfaces.
+Documentation as interfaces. 接口(Jiekou) is the Chinese word for Interfaces.
+This one works with the `public` keyword.

 Julia uses docstrings to define interfaces.
 This is a flexible way of creating interfaces in a dynamic language, but also creates trouble for automation and tooling.
 Jieko is a package that provides a infrastructure for defining interfaces that works with DocStringExtension with precisely the signature of the interface.

 ## Installation